Springvale, Victoria: Geography

 On the north of the Princes Highway is the Springvale Crematorium and Necropolis.
 Next to the Crematorium is an area of housing and the original Springvale primary school near where Centre and Springvale Roads cross Princes Highway.

 The suburb is mostly residential, although some small industrial areas are scattered through the suburb's northwest and northeast.
 Eastern Springvale contains Springvale Crematorium and Necropolis, one of Melbourne's three main cemeteries, and the Sandown motor raceway.

+Springvale is at the doorstep of the Dandenong Ranges National Park.

 Demographics

-In 2014, Springvale had an estimated population of approximately 20,200.
 The residents of this suburb have higher levels of migrant settlement, cultural diversity and more limited English proficiency than Greater Dandenong, lower median incomes and lower rates of early school-leaving.
 The 2011 Census found that 69% of Springvale residents were born overseas, higher than for Greater Dandenong and more than double the corresponding metropolitan proportion (33%).
 Among the 99 birthplaces of its residents were Vietnam (21%), India (11%), Cambodia (5%) and China (5%).
 Rates of migrant settlement are relatively high, with 8% of residents having arrived in Australia within the previous 2.5 years – similar to the figure for Greater Dandenong, of 7%.

 Languages other than English are spoken by 79% of Springvale residents – compared with 64% for Greater Dandenong.
 22% have limited fluency in the use of spoken English, higher than the municipal level of 14% and over five times the metropolitan level of 4%.
 Among the major religious faiths are Buddhism, adhered to by 27.3% of residents, and Catholicism (21%).

 9% of young adults (20–24 years) had left school before completing year 11 – lower than both the municipal average of 13% and the metropolitan level, of 10%.

 Median individual gross incomes of $352 p.w., recorded in the Census, are the lowest in Greater Dandenong and equivalent to 55% of metropolitan levels.

-Of the 6,489 homes in Springvale, 16% are flats, less than the proportion across Greater Dandenong of 21%, though more than the metropolitan level of 11%.
+Of the 6,489 homes in Springvale, 16% are apartments, less than the proportion across Greater Dandenong of 21%, though more than the metropolitan level of 11%.
 61% of homes are owned or being purchased by their occupants – less than the metropolitan level of 71%.